 What are the risk factors for childhood leukemia?

-Lifestyle risk factors such as diet, body weight, exercise, and tobacco use play a major role in many adult cancers.
+Lifestyle risk factors such as diet, body weight, physical activity, and tobacco use play a major role in many adult cancers.
 But these factors often take many years to affect cancer risk, and they are not thought to play much of a role in childhood cancers, including leukemias.

 There are a few known risk factors for childhood leukemia.
 But most children with leukemia do not have any known risk factors, and the cause of their cancer is not known at this time.

 Genetic risk factors